OpenGIS/inreach-mapshare/readme.txt

 	* Colour - pick a colour to suit your theme.
 	* Icons - use SVG images as icons.

 *This plugin is free, open-source software and is not maintained by Garmin.
-Data is requested from Garmin using the <a href="https://support.garmin.com/en-CA/?faq=tdlDCyo1fJ5UxjUbA9rMY8">inReach KML Feeds</a> service.*
+Data is requested from the Garmin <a href="https://support.garmin.com/en-CA/?faq=tdlDCyo1fJ5UxjUbA9rMY8">inReach KML Feeds</a> service.*

 == Installation ==

+Once the plugin is activated, view the demo and customise at WP Admin > Settings > inReach MapShare.

 == Frequently Asked Questions ==